seanalagarmccartney/seanalagarmccartney.github.io/README.md

-Welcome to Sean McCartney DevOps web-shack!
+Welcome to _the_ Sean McCartney DevOps web-shack!